 According to Dr. Cole, if you’re struggling with an autoimmune disease, these are essential steps to take:

-- Get your nutrient levels checked.
+- Check your nutrient levels with appropriate testing.

 - Find out if you have absorption issues.